hqmq/comic_collector/README.md

 > Please do not do anything crazy like install RMagick to make the thumbnail.
 Just stick a width/height attribute on the image tag.

-At the bottom of the table there should be an in-line form so that a new issue can be added diretly on this page.
+At the bottom of the table there should be an in-line form so that a new issue can be added directly on this page.
 After adding an issue the summary data and tabular data should be updated.

 ## Getting Started
 ```bash